rahvar/kafka-connect-jdbc/README.md

 # Enhancements
 Original project can be found [here](https://github.com/confluentinc/kafka-connect-jdbc).
-The enhacements made in this fork are primarily for Postgres.
+The enhancements made in this fork are primarily for Postgres.
 They are as follows:
 ## Data Anonymization
 Added support for anonymizing data at a column specific level for any database table.
 SHA-256 encryption is used for anonymization.
 Columns with the following data types are supported - Text, TextArray, Json.
 To anonymize a column add the following in the SourceConnector configuration. <br /> `<table-name>.anonymize.column.name = <column-name>`.